Cool Old Games

 Manage Risk

-The payouts of the game are all 1:1, this means the only way to increase your own winnings is to take on more risk and Split and Double as much as possible.
+The payouts of the game are all 1:1, which means the only way to increase your own winnings is to take on more risk and Split and Double as much as possible.

 However, this potentially opens you up to large losses if the Dealer takes Blackjack, as shown in the example scenario.